iO-Academy/2020-feb-stock-api/README.md

 ## Add a product

-  Add a product to in order to keep track of it.
+  Add a product to the DB in order to keep track of it.

 * **URL**